qteatime/kate/docs/dev-manual.md

   }
 ]
 ```

+The supported key identifiers can be seen in Kart's [keymap.json](../packages/kate-tools/assets/keymap.json).

 The input proxy translates Kate input (keyboard, gamepad, and virtual buttons) into keyboard events dispatched on the Window or Document objects, depending on where your game listens to them.